THE ROLE IT PLAYS IN THE MANUAL TREATMENT

 OF SOFT TISSUE INJURY AND DYSFUNCTION

-What we see here is what I've been hearing cutting edge "Functional Anatomists" say for quite some time --- that much of the time the "continuity" Huijing speaks of makes it not only difficult to the point of being impossible, to tell where one tissue ends and the other begins, but in most cases it doesn't necessarily matter (HERE).
+What we see here is what I've been hearing cutting edge "Functional Anatomists" say for quite some time --- that the "continuity" Huijing speaks of makes it not only difficult to the point of being impossible to tell where one tissue ends and the other begins, but in most cases it doesn't necessarily matter (HERE).
 We must think of the body in terms of regional function instead of thinking of it in terms of numerous individual muscles or tendons.
-If you injure an area you will change both its structure and its function.
-Whether the injury is traumatic, repetitive, postural, etc (HERE), affected areas have the propensity to become denser, which in turn makes the tissue less elastic.
+If you injure an area you will change both the structure and function of that particular area.
+Whether the injury is traumatic, repetitive, postural, etc (HERE), affected areas have the PROPENSITY TO BECOME DENSER, which in turn makes the tissue less elastic.

 Dr. Helene Langevin (MD) is a Professor of Neurology at the University of Vermont, who happens to be an Internist, Endocrinologist, Neuroantatomist, and Acupuncturist.
 In her portion of 2008's book, Integrative Pain Medicine The Science and Practice of Complementary and Alternative Medicine in Pain Management, she shed further light on this topic of Tissue Repair.
 Revealing that the problem goes beyond "trauma," she said that due to, "inflammation, fascia may shorten and what was previously a pain free range of motion becomes painful and restricted".
 No one likes pain, but for a moment let's forget about it and realize that ultimately, pain is not our problem, but only a symptom.
-Did you know that besides a crappy (Inflammatory) diet, the known cause of DEGENERATIVE ARTHRITIS is abnormal joint function --- the most common being loss of normal range of motion?
+Did you know that besides a crappy (Inflammatory) diet, the known cause of DEGENERATIVE ARTHRITIS is abnormal joint function and abnormalities in range of motion and loss of the proprioceptive ability of fascia (HERE)?

 According to any number of experts, "Active Scars" are the elephant in the room that the medical community can no longer choose to ignore.
 Dr. Karel Lewit, who along with VLADIMIR JANDA, founded the Prague School of Manual Medicine & Rehabilitation over fifty years ago, wrote an article called Clinical Importance of Active Scars: Abnormal Scars as a Cause of Myofascial Pain.
 Listen to what he tells us about Active Scars.
 "Scars affect soft tissue in all its layers from the skin to the subcutaneous tissues, the superficial and deep fascias, the muscles, and even the tissues of the abdominal cavity.
 If the scar is perfectly normal, clinical examination will show no changes whatsoever.
 But once soft tissue changes occur, we speak of ‘‘active scars.’'"
 In other words, when scar tissue is present, it has the ability to produce "changes" in the affected area that make it "active".
 What are these changes?
 Dr. Lewit says that, "The characteristic findings on the skin are increased skin drag, skin stretch will be impaired and the skin fold will be thicker.
 If the scar covers a wider area, it may adhere to the underlying tissues, most frequently to bone."
 I would grossly classify what he is talking about here into TWO SEPARATE AND DISTINCT CATEGORIES, although some people quibble about terminology (HERE).